Tool Configuration

 filesystem Read, write, list, search, navigate Filesystem

-shell Execute shell commands Shell
+shell Execute shell commands (sync + background jobs) Shell

 think Reasoning scratchpad Think